IC-Cache: Efficient Large Language Model Serving via In-context Caching: Evaluation

-\paragraph{\name vs. Supervised Finetuning (SFT).} To assess the benefits of \name compared to traditional fine-tuning, we finetune Gemma-2-2B on a Natural Questions dataset to minic the output of larger Gemma-2-27B model~\cite{team2024gemma,abdin2024phi3technicalreporthighly}.
+\paragraph{\name vs. Supervised Finetuning (SFT).} To assess the benefits of \name compared to traditional fine-tuning, we finetune Gemma-2-2B on a Natural Questions dataset to mimic the output of the larger Gemma-2-27B model.
 Table \ref{tab:ICC_SFT} presents the results on Natural Questions (in-domain task) and Alpaca (out-of-domain task) test sets.
-While fine-tuning leads to some improvements on Natural Questions, the gains are less pronounced than those achieved by \name.
-Fine-tuning Gemma-2-2B leads to both improvements and degradations in different contexts.
-This balancing effect results in a lower overall quality improvement compared to \name.
-Furthermore, we observe a significant drop in performance on the Alpaca test set after fine-tuning on Natural Questions due to catastrophic forgetting, which occurs when a model loses previously learned information while acquiring new knowledge~\cite{luo2024empiricalstudycatastrophicforgetting}.
-In this case, the specialized knowledge from Natural Questions undermines the model's ability to generalize to Alpaca’s distinct task format and domain.
-In contrast, \name's in-context learning approach allows the model to leverage information from the larger model when necessary without modifying its own weights.
-This flexibility enables it to adapt to new tasks and domains while preserving its original knowledge, leading to consistently higher quality responses even with out-of-domain examples.
+While fine-tuning led to some improvements on Natural Questions, the gains were less pronounced than those achieved by \name.
+In contrast, \name's live LLM capability augmentation allows the model to leverage information from the larger model without modifying its own weights, adapting to new domains while preserving its original knowledge.